React Native SDK

 Then define new functions that match for each button.

-Note: Make sure you’ve already defined KindeSDK as client in the state.
+Note: Before proceeding, make sure you’ve defined the KindeSDK as a client variable.

 ...